LambdaAlpha/airlang_rs/lib/README.md

    Focus on expanding core expressiveness to lay the foundation for subsequent capabilities.

 2. **Introduce Abstract Semantics and Program Optimization Framework**
-   Introduce an abstract semantics model based on "concrete value + abstract constraint," enabling optimization of values within the same class while maintaining semantic equivalence, and build a general program optimization framework based on this.
+   Introduce an abstract semantics model based on "concrete value + abstract constraint", enabling optimization of values within the same class while maintaining semantic equivalence, and build a general program optimization framework based on this.

 3. **Develop Intelligent Optimization Algorithms**
    Develop automated, intelligent optimization algorithms based on abstract semantics to systematically optimize program resource usage.